-One summer I got a job doing a play in Martha’s Vineyard.
+One summer, I got a job doing a play in Martha’s Vineyard.
 I was so excited.
-What a coup, summer on the Vineyard.
-It paid, a little.
-And with it came free lodging at the director’s house.
+What a coup – summer on the Vineyard.
+It paid.
+A little.
+And with it came free lodging at the director’s house!

 I had to sell my husband on the idea. “ We can stay for free at his house.
 It’s probably some great beach house on the Vineyard.”
 He said OK.

 I love the ocean and was so excited to be getting to spend six weeks there.
-I also love seafood and the minute we got of the ferry I insisted we get fried clams before going to the director’s house.
-Let’s call that our last “Happy Meal”.
+I also love seafood, and the minute we got of the ferry I insisted we get fried clams before going to the director’s house.
+Let’s call that, our last “Happy Meal”.

 We find the house; it’s on a suburban looking street.
 My dog takes one look at the director and pees on the floor.
 Thank goodness it’s on the wood part.
 We chat in the dining room.
-The playwright director makes me really uncomfortable, telling me he picked me because I look like his ex-wife.
+The playwright/director makes me really uncomfortable, telling me he picked me because I look like his ex-wife.
 But he really hates her now.
 His current wife smiles uncomfortably.

-When they are going to show us where we will be staying, I am looking expectantly up the stairs while they are opening the door to the basement.
+When they are going to show us where we will be staying, I am looking expectantly up the stairs while they are opening the door to the BASEMENT.
 Oh, OK, maybe it’ll be OK.
 MAYBE NOT.

 My husband and I can’t get ourselves to go back into the basement at the end of the day.
 We drive to the house and just sit in the car looking at it.
 Play music in the car.
 We refer to ourselves as “The People Under The Stairs.”
 My dog is scared of the director and has an accident every time she sees him.
-After two days we can’t take it anymore and rent a place nearby.
+After two days, we can’t take it anymore and rent a place nearby.
 Paying more for rent than I am making in the show.
 But how can you put a price on sleeping in a place where you can breath and not have panic attacks?
 It’s clean.
 It doesn’t smell.
-We don’t have to lug toiletries back and forth to the bathroom and worry about running into someone.
+We don’t have to lug toiletries back and forth to a bathroom and worry about running into someone.
 It has windows.
 It’s not perfect.
-The only thing to sleep on is a fold out couch.
-We take the mattress off it and put it on the floor every night.
+The only thing to sleep on is a foldout couch.
+We take the mattress and put it on the floor every night.

+Major amateur moment.
 AWKWARD.
 Duh.
 Just do your dance a cappella.
 Hello?

 But there was beach.
 We found a favorite beach down a winding dirt road through trees.
 The water was clear.
 We ate lunch at the Black Dog everyday.
 I bought the T-shirt.
 Our dog played on the beach.
 She made friends with a famous writer’s dog.
 My husband did lots of writing.
-And there were clams.
+And there were CLAMS.
 It was so worth it.